AP Score Reports

 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, download the AP Spanish Language and Culture Course and Exam Description (CED).
-Scoring guidelines for each of the sample free-response questions in the CED are also available.
+For more information on exam weighting, download the AP Spanish Language and Culture Course and Exam Description (CED) and the CED’s companion audio files.

 Encourage your students to visit the AP Spanish Language and Culture student page for exam information and exam practice